Readings on Action-Research Methods, the “WISR Way”

 In summary, as we write about our research findings, we should try to engage our readers, or listeners, in “being with us” as we think about and wrestle with the insights we have come to through our experience (that is, through our research).
 To best do this, we need to include lots of examples and stories, and to invite our readers/listeners to be engaged with us, in the process of “becoming more expert.”

 Discussion paper on Communicating What We Know to Others—written on 5-7-81 by WISR faculty members, Terry Lunsford and John Bilorusky, as part of WISR’s national demonstration project on teaching and learning action-research (funded by the US Department of Education’s Fund for the Improvement of Postsecondary Education). http://actionresearch.wisrville.org/files/2012/02/Communicating-What-We-Know-to-Others.pdf

 This paper discusses why and how we can communicate the insights derived from our research to others.
 We suggest we should consider writing to and for ourselves first, including jotting down rough and spontaneous notes.
-Then as we get our ideas down on paper, we can begin to think about our audiences, and what it is that we can, and should, communicate to them, as well as how to write using words and styles that will be understandable your audiences.
+Then, as we get our ideas down on paper, we can begin to think about our audiences, and what it is that we can, and should, communicate to them, as well as how to write using words and styles that will be understandable to your audiences.
 It is especially important that we remove technical jargon and academic lingo from writings that are to be read by laypeople and by varied audiences.
 It is important to do more than simply report on our research “findings”—we should learn how to educate our audiences and engage them in thinking with us about the implications of research findings.
-One approach for writing about our research is to describe for our audience the process of our inquiry—to tell the “story” of what we did and how we came to the insights, conclusions, and questions that we feel are the important outcomes of our inquiry.
+One approach to writing about our research is to describe for our audience the process of our inquiry—to tell the “story” of what we did and how we came to the insights, conclusions, and questions that we feel are the important outcomes of our inquiry.

 Techniques and Uses of Note-Taking